douxing365/cse15l-lab-reports/Labreport1.md

 bash: cd: README: Not a directory
 ```
 **working directory**: `/home/lecture1` <br />
-**explanation of the output**：because the README.txt is not a directory but a file, cd can not move to a file so it stay in lecture1 <br />
+**explanation of the output**：because the `README` is not a directory but a file, cd can not move to a file so it stay in lecture1 <br />
 **error or not**: it is an error, because cd can only move to directory, not files. <br />

 # ls <br />